wouterj/symfony-docs/testing.rst

 .. tip::

-    To run your functional tests, the ``WebTestCase`` class needs to know which is the application kernel to bootstrap it.
+    To run your application tests, the ``WebTestCase`` class needs to know which is the application kernel to bootstrap it.
 The kernel class is usually defined in the ``KERNEL_CLASS`` environment variable (included in the default ``.env.test`` file provided by Symfony):